 The Sámi Museum and Nature Centre Siida is located near Sajos.
 For more than twenty years, Siida’s exhibitions and events have offered information on the ancient and the living Sámi culture and Arctic nature.

 Siida has a 80-seat auditorium, an info point and a ticket office, and cafe-restaurant Sarrit.

-The Northern Lights Theatre is the best-known and the most stunning trademark of the festival: an open-air theatre of 150 seats that is completely made of snow.
+The Snow Theatre is the best-known and the most stunning trademark of the festival: an open-air theatre of 150 seats that is completely made of snow.
 It is situated in the midst of a forest on the historically valuable premises of Siida’s Open-Air Museum.

 The path, lit by ice lanterns, leading to the theatre through a protected area of ancient monuments provides the audience a peaceful, meditative experience before a magic film night under the starry Arctic sky.
 The moon, the stars and the possible aurora borealis are included in the ticket.

 At best, the temperature at the screenings has gone down to –30˚C (–86˚F).
 The Festival offers the spectators reindeer hides on which to sit on the snow benches, but remember to take the unique conditions into consideration when choosing what to wear to a screening.